July 29, 2015

 The Community Based Child Care at Kasasa is built and thriving, after funding from FPC in 2009.
 It serves over 100 children, AIDs orphans as well as other village children.
 Managed and staffed by villagers with help from the Synod, this facility serves many purposes.
 Its primary purpose is to serve the needs of these orphans while keeping them with families and the village.
 The center provides preschool education, a meal, after school care, training for home health care, and respite care for the home caregivers.

 Funded by FPC in 2010, the Prayer House at Jandang'ombe is completed.
 We are excited to support this prayer house that has an active and vital youth program that is already engaged in mission work to help their neighbors.
-We hope to worship in this prayer house in the summer of 2012.
+In September of 2013 team members for FPC dedicated and worshiped in the new prayer house.

-In the summer of 2012, we are planning another trip to Malawi to work with these partners on their projects.
+In 2015, we are planning another trip to Malawi to work with these partners on their projects.
 If you are interested in more information about Malawi or this trip, please contact Nancy Beard, Jim Hofmann, Christie or Kyle Kittrell.